Wondering if it’s possible to save money when you’re on a special diet? I seriously doubted it up until a few years ago.

-Your cupboards will not be overflowing in the first month of doing this, but over time you will be watching sales and building up a supply of what your family can use.
+Your cupboards will not be overflowing in the first month of doing this, but by consistently employing these strategies, you’ll slowly build a respectable supply of foods that your family eats.

 Many specialty brands have one or two big promotional pushes during the year.
 During this time multiple stores will run competing sales on these products.
 Don’t be fooled into thinking that this stuff will be on sale again next month so if you see a smoking deal that if good for your family, capitalize on it!

 Putting in a little time and effort to build your stockpile will have a significant impact on your monthly grocery budget.

 I often find these items for 50% off.
 If I find organic meat on clearance, I buy it and put it in the freezer immediately.
 All dairy is generally clearanced very close to the “sell by” date printed on it, however the “sell by” date is not a “use by” date.
 Milk does not go bad the day after the sell-by date.
 It is usually good for at least one week after it is opened.

-For instance, New Seasons (a Portland grocery store) puts organic boneless skinless chicken breast on sale twice a year for $3.99 per pound (regularly $6.99 per pound).
+For instance, New Seasons (a Portland grocery store) puts organic boneless skinless chicken breast on sale twice a year for around $4 per pound (regularly $6.99 per pound).
 When it goes on sale, I stock up and freeze it.

-QFC puts wild salmon on sale for $3.99 per pound a few times a year and they will filet it and cut it to order for free.
+QFC puts wild salmon on sale for $5-ish per pound a few times a year and they will filet it and cut it to order for free.
 Fred Meyer has their Founder’s Day Sale one week per year and usually has fantastic deals on Tillamook cheese and Amy’s Gluten-Free Frozen Entrees.
 I typically use a manufacturer’s coupon on the sale items to get these specialty foods for a reasonable price.

 Fred Meyer has the free Naturally Preferred magazine in the Nutrition Center filled with manufacturer’s coupons.
 Also look for tearpad coupons hanging on the shelves in Fred Meyer, Whole Foods, and New Seasons as well as conventional grocery stores.

 Praise the products or if you have a concern or issue, let the manufacturer know and ALWAYS include your mailing address.
 You will be surprised how often these companies will send you high value coupons or even coupons for free products.

 .
-For instance, I ordered a case (6 boxes) of gluten-free crackers for about $10.
-This may not seem like a big deal to many readers who can get Wheat Thins for free at Safeway, but gluten-free crackers generally retail for $4.99 or more a box.
+For instance, I ordered a case (six boxes) of gluten-free crackers for about $10.
+This may not seem like a big deal to many readers who can get Wheat Thins for under $1 at the grocery store, but gluten-free crackers generally retail for $4.99 or more a box.